 This address is going to take you to the location where the cache files for Microsoft Teams are stored.
 Users can try and locate this section on their own, but it’s generally buried very deep.

 Press Ctrl + ‘A’ to select all the files and press Shift + Del keys together to delete all the files.
-Confirm the process and wait till it has completed.
+Confirm the process and wait till it has been completed.

 The process isn’t complete yet as you have to replicate it one by one for all of the following paths too: